-Infrastructure SSL certificate
+Infrastructure Domain SSL certificate

-Infrastructure SSL certificate#
+Infrastructure Domain SSL certificate#

 This section contains guidelines to enforce security on a typical Carbonio installation.

-Deploy an SSL Certificate#
+Deploy a Commercial SSL Certificate#

 This setup is mandatory if Carbonio is used in conjunction with mobile apps; it is also suggested for any installation in order to avoid the client browser’s warning about an invalid certificate upon connection.